Akash8245/bubz/README.md

 ## 🚀 Features

 ### 🛡️ Privacy-Focused
-- **Zero tracking** – Your data is yours!
+- **Zero tracking** – Your data is yours !!
 BubZ does not collect, track, or share your browsing activity.
 - **Brave Search Integration** – Uses **Brave Search**, ensuring a **privacy-first** search experience with no profiling.

 ### 🧠 AI-Powered Search